SimpliSafe Security System Review 2024

 The Command Strips on the back of SimpliSafe’s motion detector.

 I also have to say I wasn’t a huge fan of the keypad.
 Don’t get me wrong – it’s a fine piece of equipment and does what it needs to do, but it just felt like it needed some upgrading.
-Maybe it does need to be a touch screen like Rob tested out in his review of Vivint security systems.
+Maybe it does need to be a touch screen like Rob tested out in his review of Vivint security system.
 Maybe it should have some more advanced functionality built in.

 As it stands, though, the push-button keypad felt like a piece of equipment from 15 years ago working to keep up with a modern system that outpaced it.
 During my testing period, I barely used it at all, since everything was easily controlled by the app.
 I will say I appreciated the inclusion of the integrated panic button, though.
 I’m very thankful I didn’t have to use it, but I was glad it was there.